stefanwinkel/katacoda-scenarios/docker_defense_401/step5.md

 2b Create the Certificate Signing Request (CSR) `openssl req -subj "/CN=$HOST" -sha256 -new -key server-key.pem -out server.csr`{{execute}}

-3 Sign the public key with our CA
+3 Sign the public key with our CA.

+When asked for a password type: UNSECURE_PASS_123

 ```
 # IP address needs to be specified when creating the cert
 # set the host and IP by the DNS of the Dockers daemon